 John C. Maxwell, Failing Forward: How to Make the Most of Your Mistakes

 As individuals and organizations we must learn to not only accept, but to embrace, failure.
 We are dealing with increasingly complex problems in frequently unstable and unpredictable contexts.
 Our work requires innovation and risk taking.
 Yet risk aversion in the development sector is palpable, often stifling innovation and driving our learning underground.

-Drawing inspiration from Plenary speaker, Ashley Good of Fail Forward, SEEP will be holding its first ever Fail Fest at this year's Annual Conference on Sept 21 in the afternoon.
-The Fail Fest is designed to experience interacting with failures productively, build a culture of communicating failures in a way that maximizes learning, and generate ideas for applying this learning across member organizations.
+Drawing inspiration from Plenary speaker, Ashley Good of Fail Forward, SEEP held its first ever Fail Fest at the 2016 Annual Conference on Sept 21 in the afternoon.
+The Fail Fest was designed to experience interacting with failures productively, build a culture of communicating failures in a way that maximizes learning, and generate ideas for applying this learning across member organizations.

-We will be holding Fail Fest story-sharing sessions in an intimate setting with groups of peers.
-Story tellers will receive coaching from SEEP prior to the session.
-During the Plenary on Intelligent Failure with Ashley Good (Fail Forward) and James Haga (Engineers without Borders) in the morning (September 21), guidance on telling and listening to stories will be provided.
+We held Fail Fest story-sharing sessions in an intimate setting with groups of peers.
+Story tellers received coaching from SEEP prior to the session.
+During the Plenary on Intelligent Failure with Ashley Good (Fail Forward) and James Haga (Engineers without Borders) in the morning (September 21), guidance on telling and listening to stories wwas provided.

 Ten sessions have been selected from member learning-from-failure stories.
-SEEP members will share 5-7 minute stories, to be followed by small group sharing out of stories of failure leading to personal, professional, and organizational learning.
-As our honored speakers, you will contribute as a leader and role model through sharing your own story in a way that exemplifies a productive relationship with failure.
+SEEP members shared 5-7 minute stories, followed by small group sharing out of stories of failure leading to personal, professional, and organizational learning.

 ANNOUNCED FAIL FEST SESSIONS

 WHEN A GOOD IDEA DOESN'T A-MAIZE: GETTING SMALLHOLDER REPAYMENT RIGHT